Sadia H.

 Her primary research interest is using observational methodology and epidemiological principles to leverage large electronic health record-based databases to answer clinically relevant questions.
 Topics of her research include emergency response, acute care, critical illness, and severe infections.

-She serves as Chair of the ICU Patient Safety and Quality Improvement Committee and Medical Director of the Procedures and Vascular Consult Service.
+She serves as the Medical Director for the Division of Emergency Management and the Division of Fire and Rescue Services.
+She is the Chair of the ICU Patient Safety and Quality Improvement Committee.
 Dr. Sarzynski is also a dedicated medical educator.
-Her educational roles include Course Director of Critical Care Ultrasound for the NIH critical care fellowship and Simulation Instructor for the weekly Critical Care Interprofessional Simulation Exercises.
+Her educational roles include Course Director of Critical Care Ultrasound Fellowship Program, and Simulation Instructor for the Critical Care Interprofessional Simulation Program.

 Dr. Sarzynski believes all physicians have a responsibility to alleviate healthcare gaps globally, thus she has a keen interest in global health and has worked throughout her career as a volunteer physician and educator in resource-limited settings.